Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 $ hadoop fs -ls alluxio:///directory
 ```

-#### HA Client URI for Alluxio Client
+#### HA Authority

-Users can use the Alluxio URI to connect to an Alluxio HA cluster, by fully specifying the HA cluster information.
+Users can fully specify the HA cluster information in the URI to connect to an Alluxio HA cluster.
-To specify the multi-master information within the Alluxio URI,
+Configuration derived from the HA authority takes precedence over all other forms of configuration, e.g. site properties or environment variables.

-use `alluxio://master_hostname_1:19998,master_hostname_2:19998,master_hostname_3:19998`
+When using internal leader election, use `alluxio://master_hostname_1:19998,master_hostname_2:19998,master_hostname_3:19998`
-To specify the ZooKeeper information within the Alluxio URI, use `alluxio://zk@<ZOOKEEPER_ADDRESS>`.
+When using Zookeeper leader election, use `alluxio://zk@<ZOOKEEPER_ADDRESS>`.

-For example, for many applications (e.g., Hadoop, HBase, Hive and Flink), you can use a comma as the
+For many applications (e.g., Hadoop, HBase, Hive and Flink), you can use a comma as the
 delimiter for multiple addresses in the URI, like `alluxio://master_hostname_1:19998,master_hostname_2:19998,master_hostname_3:19998`
 and `alluxio://zk@zkHost1:2181,zkHost2:2181,zkHost3:2181/path`.

 For some other applications (e.g., Spark), you need to use semicolons as the delimiter for multiple
 addresses, like `alluxio://master_hostname_1:19998;master_hostname_2:19998;master_hostname_3:19998`
 and `alluxio://zk@zkHost1:2181;zkHost2:2181;zkHost3:2181/path`.

-If you use the URI to specify the HA cluster information, the URI will take precedence, and ignore the
-related Alluxio HA mode configuration.

 ## Operations